ChienTran25/Chien_DA401_Project/README.md

-README: Impact of 2018 Steel/Aluminum Tariffs on the U.S. Automotive Industry Overview
+Impact of 2018 Steel/Aluminum Tariffs on the U.S. Automotive Industry Overview
 This repository contains code and analysis for a quasi-experimental study evaluating the downstream effects of the 2018 U.S. steel and aluminum tariffs on the automotive industry.
 Using a Difference-in-Differences (DiD) framework, the research compares quarterly trends (2005–2024) in real gross output, input prices, value added, and employment between the automotive sector (treatment group) and the chemical manufacturing sector (control group).
 Despite initial significant results, critical diagnostic tests revealed violations of the parallel trends assumption, rendering causal claims unreliable.
 This project highlights the methodological challenges of isolating policy impacts in complex economic systems.